stevenstefanov/password-generator/README.md

 ## Project Description

 This project is a simple password generator.
-The user has an option of selections between lowercase letters, uppercase letters, numbers, and/or special characters.
+The user has a series of options to select from between lowercase letters, uppercase letters, numbers, and/or special characters.

 ## Project Screenshot